tombye/trexit/_posts/2017-10-11-why-people-do-the-camino.markdown

 ### Recovery

-Some were walking the Camino after recovering from serious injuries.
+Some were walking the Camino after recovering from serious illnesses or injuries.
 One woman was covering more distance than anyone else every day.
 When Tom asked her if she was a professional walker, she said that actually she'd been paralysed from the neck down in a cycling accident just a year before.
 One of the reasons she was doing the Camino was to prove to herself that she could.

 ### Raising awareness